WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Parallel_Resistance/index.md

 ![Diagram of a circuit showing a source voltage and three resistors connected in parallel, labeled R1, R2, and R3.](../Support_Files/Resistors_in_Parallel.svg){:standalone}

 Instead of providing more resistance than a single resistor, or resistors in series, it actually provides less.
 To understand this, we have to turn the idea of a resistor on its head, and consider the amount of current it conducts.
-Imagine the water analogy from before, but this time there is three resistor valves that let water through:
+Imagine the water analogy from before, but this time there are three resistor valves that let water through:

 ![Illustration of water as an analogy for parallel resistance: a single source pipe branching to three pipes, each with a flow-limiting valve (resistors).](../Support_Files/Parallel_Resistance.svg){:standalone}